 - Navigate to Google Calendar via the navigation menu provided on any Google page or by accessing calendar.google.com.

-- In the sidebar to the left of the page, click the small arrow to the right of Other calendars.
+- In the sidebar to the left of the page, click the plus sign to the right of Other calendars.

 You’ll see a list of public holiday, sports, and other calendars available to import into your own Google Calendar.
 It’s not possible to grab the calendar URLs directly from this page, but by subscribing to any of these calendars within Google Calendar, you’ll be able to retrieve the URL from your Google Calendar settings to enter into Event Aggregator.

 Let’s go ahead and use the US public holidays calendar for our example here.
-Scroll down until you’ve located the calendar that you wish to import, then click the Subscribe link to the far right of the calendar’s name.
+Scroll down until you’ve located the calendar that you wish to import, then click the checkbox to the far right of the calendar’s name.

-The link’s text will change to Unsubscribe once you’ve successfully subscribed to this calendar.
 Once that’s done, you can direct your attention to the small list of options next to the calendar listing on the right.
-Click Manage calendars » to be taken to the Calendars tab of your Google Calendar settings.
+Click the arrow at the top of the page to the left of Settings to be taken to the Calendars tab of your Google Calendar settings.

 Below the Calendars tab that’s currently selected, you’ll see two content blocks here, one for My Calendars and one for Other Calendars.
 Any public calendars that you’ve subscribed to will be listed under the Other Calendars heading.
-Click the name of the public calendar to be brought to the settings page for that calendar.
+Click the three dots next to public calendar to be brought to the settings page for that calendar.

 Now that you’ve retrieved the iCal URL for your public calendar of choice, let’s set up the scheduled import task with Event Aggregator to bring those events into your calendar.
 Log into your WordPress site admin and select Events → Import from the sidebar menu.
 You’ll be brought to the Events Import pane with the New Import tab already selected.